Hurricane Harvey prompts widespread evacuations in Texas

 And in the town of Rockport, about 20 miles outside Corpus Christi, 90 residents of the Park Manor skilled nursing facility were evacuated Thursday night to a sister facility in Bee Cave, near Austin.

-Meanwhile, in the Gulf of Mexico, Royal Dutch Shell, Anadarko Petroleum and Exxon Mobil curbed production and evacuated personnel.
+Meanwhile, oil rigs in the Gulf of Mexico, including Royal Dutch Shell, Anadarko Petroleum and Exxon Mobil, curbed production and evacuated personnel on Thursday.

 Royal Dutch Shell evacuated its 22-well Perdido oil and gas hub, the deepest floating oil platform on the planet, the company said.
 It was one of 39 production platforms — more than 5 percent of all manned platforms in the Gulf — that had been evacuated by Thursday afternoon, according to the Bureau of Safety and Environmental Enforcement, an agency of the U.S. Interior Department.

-Already a Category 2 hurricane, Harvey was barreling toward Texas and is expected to make landfall just east of Corpus Christi at around 1 a.m. local time Saturday.
+Upgraded to a major Category 3 hurricane on Friday afternoon, Harvey is expected to make landfall just east of Corpus Christi at around 1 a.m. local time Saturday.

 With projected rainfall of up to 3 feet, the hurricane is expected to leave historic flooding in its wake.
 Eight million people are under hurricane warnings, and about 735,000 are under tropical storm warnings.